vibdev/canvas-kit/modules/canvas-kit-react-loading-animation/README.md

-# Canvas Kit CSS Loading Animations
+# Canvas Kit CSS Loading Animation

 Components that display animations while a page or component loads.